-Administer collective bargaining agreements as they relate to members of the Division and consults with the Human Resources Office in implementation of the collective bargaining agreement.
+Administer collective bargaining agreements as they relate to members of the Division and consult with the Human Resources Office in implementation of the collective bargaining agreement.

-Make recommendations to the Vice President of Academic & Student Affairs for filling vacant positions, proposing new positions, recruiting and hiring of full-time and adjunct faculty appointments, reappointments, salary adjustments, promotions, sabbaticals, tenure, and leaves of absence salary adjustments, promotions, sabbaticals, tenure and leaves of absence for all personnel in the Division.
+Make recommendations to the Vice President of Academic & Student Affairs for filling vacant positions, proposing new positions, recruiting and hiring of full-time and adjunct faculty appointments, reappointments, salary adjustments, promotions, sabbaticals, tenure, and leaves of absence for all personnel in the Division.

 Assign teaching loads to Division faculty based on information assembled by Department Chairs.